 Once your mattress is sorted, indulge in some pillow talk.
 The wrong pillow can put a considerable amount of strain on the head and neck and can cause shoulder or neck pain.
-A memory foam pillow or bamboo pillow is the best pillow for sleeping in varying positions because it cradles the neck and can be adjusted to different heights.
+A memory foam pillow is the best type of pillow for sleeping in varying positions because it cradles the neck and can be adjusted to different heights.

 Sleeping sounds simple enough.
 You lay there, and the magical ways of the circadian rhythm take over.
 Not quite.
 There’s a little more to catching quality Zzz’s — and if you suffer from aches and pains, you’ll know that getting to sleep and staying asleep can be frustrating.

 Even if you wake up at wild hours or struggle to stay consistent with a sleep routine, chances are you always sleep in the same sleeping position.
 Transitioning to a new sleeping position to adopt proper sleeping posture habits is a gradual process.

 So take your time and allow your body to adjust.
 Before you know it, you’ll be feeling better than ever when you wake up each morning.

 Here’s a breakdown of how to sleep with good posture and who it’s good for:

 Love sleeping like a log?
 The good news is that sleeping on your back uses gravity to relax muscles and joints naturally.

 It’s a great sleeping position for active people who don’t have acute back pain.
 Sleeping on your black helps circulate blood and take the strain away from the knees.
 If you’re a back sleeper that wants to improve posture, you can benefit from placing a pillow under your knees to support the spine's natural curve and promote proper spinal alignment.